billmclean/Julia_Lessons/markdown/lesson02.md

 ## Assigning Values

-The equal sign `=` is used to assign a value to a variable.
+We have seen already that the equal sign `=` is used to assign a value to a variable.
 The value can be a literal constant, as in the `escape_velocity` example above, or an expression.
 Consider the following statements.
 ```
 x = 4
 x = x + 1/x